ckc9759/CTF_writeups/Uiuctf/Osint/Geoguesser Suite/Part3_New Dallas.md

 The given image seems to be taken from a `dashcam` ( Dashboard camera ) and the number plates have been blurred ( geoguesser chall for a reason ).

 The description mentions something about trains `Super wide roads with trains...
 Is this the new Dallas?` so our first thought was to research the train.
+The top of train looks like a green or cyan coloured strip and it has 6 coaches.
 We couldn't get much info by searching for the train (Got some results for `Shanghai Metro train line 16` but ignored ) as it was too small to identify any details.

 Searching for `dallas` and `new dallas` gave some news articles about the `dallas` city in Texas but it was of no use.
 Searching for all the train lines running in dallas also didn't give any information regarding our picture.